jackpine/biketag-ios/README.md

 Bike Tag
 ========

-Bike Tag is a game intended to get people to share secret spots, exercise, and learn about the city they live in.
+Bike Tag is a game intended to get people to share secret spots and get out and learn about the city they live in.

 The basic premise
 -----------------
 Someone posts a photograph of a spot, and everyone else tries to identify the place.
-You prove you've successfully identified the place by traveling to the same spot and taking a photograph.
+To prove you've successfully identified the spot, you must go to the same spot and take a photograph.
 This is verified by your phone's GPS sensor at the time you take the photo.
 You won't know that you're right (or wrong!) until you actually submit your photo.
 If you guessed correctly - you are now in control.
 You have 30 minutes to